markv58/UDI-Ping/POLYGLOT_CONFIG.md

 After you add a custom parameter hit Save Changes then Restart for your new Parameters to take effect.

 The shortPoll is the time between pings, you can change this to suit your needs.

+If you are having issues with Ping, please add the following to your Custom Configuration:

+    Key                       Value

+    debug                     True

+ This will add extra information to the log to aid in the debugging process.